selinachu/DUCC-cTAKES-AWS/README.md

 $ unzip ctakes-resources-3.2.1.1-bin.zip
 ```

-You can also follow the instructions in [cTAKESParser](https://wiki.apache.org/tika/cTAKESParser#Installing_cTAKES) for only _Installing cTAKES_.
+You can also follow the instructions in [cTAKESParser](https://wiki.apache.org/tika/cTAKESParser#Installing_cTAKES) for _Installing cTAKES_.
-**Note:** This version of ShangriDocs DO NOT require Tika working with cTAKES as a server like the finished product of [cTAKESParser](https://wiki.apache.org/tika/cTAKESParser)
+**Note:** This version of ShangriDocs DO NOT require Tika working with cTAKES as a server, like the finished product of [cTAKESParser](https://wiki.apache.org/tika/cTAKESParser)

 ### Obtain UMLS license

-The use of the analysis engine in ShangriDocs requires a UMLS license
+The use of the analysis engine in ShangriDocs requires a UMLS license.

-UMLS license (username and password) can be obtain from: [Obtain UMLS license here](https://uts.nlm.nih.gov//license.html)
+UMLS license (username and password) can be obtained from: [Obtain UMLS license here](https://uts.nlm.nih.gov//license.html)

 This takes about 2 working days.